-After an instance of child labor, forced labor, or human trafficking is identified, investigated, and referred to the proper authorities, the next step is to ensure the effective prosecution of these crimes.
-This module will cover all of the aspects of a successful prosecution, including how to evaluate a case, issues relating to bail for those accused of a crime, considerations for victims during the trial process, all aspects of trial practice, using evidence during trial, and mutual legal assistance.
-This module includes discussion questions and interactive excises that allow participants to practice using the skills they have learned.
+After an instance of child labour, forced labour, or human trafficking is identified, investigated, and referred to the proper authorities, the next step is to ensure the effective prosecution of these crimes.
+This module will cover all of the aspects of a successful prosecution, including how to evaluate a case, issues relating to bail for those accused of a crime, considerations for victims/survivors during the trial process, all aspects of trial practice, using evidence during trial, and mutual legal assistance.
+This module includes discussion questions and interactive exercises that allow participants to practice using the skills they have learned.